uport-project/ethr-did/docs/Index.md

 A Scalable Identity Method for Ethereum Addresses
 -------------------------------------------------

 uPort is a self-sovereign digital identity platform---anchored on the Ethereum blockchain.
 The uPort technology primarily consists of smart contracts, developer libraries, and a mobile app. uPort identities are fully owned and controlled by the creator---independent of centralized third-parties for creation, control or validation.
-For more information visit the overview page.

 Using the Ethr-DID library, you can: